 max_slot_wal_keep_sizeis breached, PostgreSQL marks the slot invalid and drops it.
 The ETL pipeline must detect theERROR: replication slot "..." does not existexception, trigger a full snapshot resync, and recreate the slot. - Retry Logic: Implement exponential backoff for connection drops.
 Do not attempt to recreate an existing slot; use

-SELECT pg_replication_slot_advance('slot_name', 'target_lsn')to manually reconcile offsets if the consumer processed changes but failed to ACK. - Emergency Failover Procedures: During primary failover, logical replication slots do not automatically migrate to the new primary unless
+SELECT pg_replication_slot_advance('slot_name', 'target_lsn')to manually reconcile offsets if the consumer processed changes but failed to ACK. - Emergency Failover: During primary failover, logical replication slots do not automatically migrate to the new primary unless

-failover = true(PG 16+).
-For earlier versions, you must manually recreate the slot on the promoted standby and coordinate a snapshot-based catch-up.
+failover = truewas set at creation time (PostgreSQL 17+).
+For earlier versions, manually recreate the slot on the promoted standby and coordinate a snapshot-based catch-up.
 Ensure your orchestration layer handles publication recreation and subscription sync procedures before restarting the ETL consumer.

 Maintain strict idempotency in your deployment scripts.
-Slot creation is not idempotent by default; wrap it in DO $$ BEGIN IF NOT EXISTS (SELECT 1 FROM pg_replication_slots WHERE slot_name = 'cdc_etl_pipeline_v1') THEN PERFORM pg_create_logical_replication_slot('cdc_etl_pipeline_v1', 'pgoutput'); END IF; END $$; to prevent race conditions during parallel pipeline deployments.
+Slot creation is not idempotent by default; wrap it in a guard: